• Contact Home

 Abstract

 A structured Abstract of no more than 250 words should be provided for Original articles and Review articles.
 Abstracts should include the headings: (Background, Methods, Results, and Conclusions).
-For manuscripts submitted in Chinese, an English abstract should also be provided.
 No abstract is required for Case Reports.

 Key words